wjb1114/OSRS-VR/README.md

 ### All geometry must be places in both the client and server  scenes, and must have the EXACT SAME coordinates and rotation values

+### Make sure you are creating branches for your commits.
+I am working on getting CI sett up, so wewill be using pull requests to merge into the master branch

 # Breakdown of current scripts (more information available in code comments)

 ## Server